ryotabs/ryotabs.github.io/essays/wods-used-to-suck.md

 ## WODs used to suck

-In a past life, I did some crossfit for a little bit, and have done a few WODs.
-That was one of the most painful phsycial experiences that I've put myself through.
+In a past life, I did some crossfit for a little bit, and have done a few WODs, which were one of the most painful phsycial experiences that I've ever put myself through.
 Doing those WODs left me physcially drained, and at one point, I thought they served no other pupose than to make me puke, so I was a little surprised when I heard the term WOD in the context of software engineering.
-However, as I went through the practice WODs, I felt like they did a good job at emulating the same feeling of an acutal, physical WOD.
+I thought that I was in a world of hurt, and that the mental abuse was so bad that it would make me want to puke.
+However, as I went through the practice WODs, I felt like they did a good job at emulating the same feeling of an acutal, physical WOD, without all of the bad parts.
 Instead of physical pain, these WODs provided a lot of mental stimulation, and exercised the muscle of the mind.
 I feel like this approach is appropriate for software engineering as it provides the right mental stimulation that is needed, and also provides practice on the language so it gives us a lot of exposure to get comfortable with it.
 They also provide an opportunity to stay consistent, as there is a practice WOD nearly every day, that is either done at home, or in class, so the WODs will definitely have a positive impact on the learning process.